MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-multi-cluster-content.md

 ### Deployment stamp considerations

 When you manage a multi-region AKS solution, you deploy multiple AKS clusters across multiple regions.
 Each one of these clusters is considered a *stamp*.
-In the event of a regional failure or the need to add more capacity or regional presence for your clusters, you might need to create a new stamp instance.
+If there's a regional failure, or if you need to add more capacity or regional presence for your clusters, you might need to create a new stamp instance.
 When selecting a process for creating and managing deployment stamps, it's important to consider the following things:

 - Select the appropriate technology for stamp definitions that allows for generalized configuration.
 The reference implementation uses Bicep for defining infrastructure as code.
 - Provide instance-specific values using a deployment input mechanism such as variables or parameter files.